 - Electronic Federal Payment System or EFTPS.
 Federal payroll taxes must be paid electronically through this system.
 Use this link to enroll or make payments if already enrolled.

 - Employment Development Department e-services for business.
 State payroll taxes must be paid electronically through this system.
 Use this link to enroll or make payments if already enrolled.

 - Franchise Tax Board Home Page, with links to information, forms and e-services for individuals and businesses.

 - California Department of Tax and Fee Administration To report and pay Sales & Use Tax.

-Important Employment Forms
+Important Employment & Independent Contractor Forms

-- Form I-9 — Employment Eligibility Verification — PDF*
+- Form I-9 — PDF* Employment Eligibility Verification

 This form verifies the new employee is eligible to work in the United States.
 The employee must either display a US passport, or foreign passport with the appropriate work authorization stamped on it, or two other forms of verification as listed in the form, one which verifies identity and the other, employment authorization.
 It is the employer’s responsibility to check this identification, copy the numbers on it and sign that everything checks out as it should.

-- California Report of New Hire DE34
+- DE-34 — PDF California Report of New Employee(s)

 Federal law requires all employers to report all newly hired employees, who work in California, to the Employment Development Department (EDD) within 20 days of their start-of-work date, which is the first day of work.
 In addition, any employee who is rehired after a separation of at least 60 consecutive days must also be reported within the 20 days.
 State and county agencies use this information to assist them in locating parents who are delinquent in their child support obligations.